saintaxl/helm-charts/README.md

 # Helm charts

 This repository contains **public** helm charts and will act as a repository server exposed on https://saksdirect.github.io/helm-charts
-We host the raw charts in `master` and the packaged versions in `gh-pages`.
+We host the raw charts in the `master` root and the packaged charts and index in the `docs` folder.

 ## Adding a chart